hsc-latte/hs32core-rtl/docs/isa.rst

 - Removed user mode and added extra banks for IRQ mode
 - Moved MCR to the flags bank, freeing up one more GPR
 - Moved NZCV from flags[31:28] to flags[11:8]
+- Changed PC to be the current instruction address (instead of cur+4)

 Unprivileged register model
 -------------------------------------------------------------------------------

-The base HS32 ISA supports 13 general purpose ``r`` registers in addition to the PC, LR special purpose and FLAGS, MCR banked registers.
+The base HS32 ISA supports 13 general-purpose ``r`` registers in addition to the PC, LR and the special purpose FLAGS and MCR banked registers.
 All registers have a fixed length of 32-bits.

 Below is a table of the register banks across all modes.
-Supervisor mode is the default state of the processor while IRQ mode is entered upon an interrupt.
+Supervisor mode is the default state of the processor and enters IRQ mode upon an interrupt.

 +-----------+-------------------------+-------------------------------------+
 | Encoding  | Mode (bank)             | Description                         |